Written by: Stefan Bradstreet

 - Iterators and why to use them

 In this article I’ll go over these in more detail and how awareness of the above topics will help you reach the next level as a Python developer.
-Also, if you like these kind of coding and career development articles please feel free to connect with me on twitter!

 The interpreted nature of Python

 As you may or may not know Python is an interpreted language which has a more human based dynamic language and doesn’t require making sophisticated builds and packaging distributions.
 This also means there is another program written in a lower level language that will load your code, create constructs for your objects within its own language, and step through all of your code as part of its run-time.